-Except for single and two family developments, all developments shall comply with the standards in Chapter 4.
-Property development standards shall apply to all development, with the exception of one and two-family dwellings constructed on a lot not part of an approved subdivision or site plan, unless specifically stated to be applicable.
+All developments shall comply with standards set forth in this Chapter.
+Single and two-family dwellings constructed on a lot not part of an approved subdivision or site plan are exempt, unless stated to be applicable in Subsection 4.1.2 below.